T-622/uDR1399-10V-Reference-Standard/README.md

 Additionally, the non-inverting amplifier gain resistors are now set by an LT5400 resistor network.
 The match on these for the B grade parts is 0.025%, with a 0.2ppm/c matching coeffecient.
 These are configured in a 2K + 4.5K stage, for a gain of 1.44v/v.
 Two additional trim resistors may be used if required.

 ## **4 - Output**
 I added an ESD diode to the output to prevent damage through mishandling.
 The output consists of a transistor and a current limit.
 Currently the 33 ohm set resistor provides a maximum of 10mA.
+The output features the ~10V output, and the chassis ground, and the sense ground.
+Either can be chosen for experimentation purposes.

+# **Assembly:**
+Boards were ordered from JLCPCB using the ENIG-RoHS finish for better board flatness, minimising component lead stresses.